aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 ```

-### Reaching MSK Serverless from different region
+### Reaching MSK Serverless from a different region

-Zilla plus allows you to reach MSK Serverless from a different region (not best practice according to AWS).
-If you want to enable that, you need to add the desired region for your VPC Endpoint Service which the stack created for Zilla Plus in the `Supported regions` section.
+Although same region connectivity is naturally considered best practice, Zilla Plus does not prevent you from reaching an MSK Serverless cluster across regions if needed.
+First add the desired client region to the `Supported regions` section of the `VPC Endpoint Service` created during deployment of this Zilla Plus stack.

-Also on the client machine, you have to set the target region so the AWS IAM authentication module can figure out where it should authenticate to.
+Then on the client machine, follow the `Connect to your MSK Serverless from a different VPC` steps above to create the cross-region `VPC Endpoint` and set the target region so the AWS IAM login module can authenticate properly to the MSK Serverless cluster.
 ```bash
 export AWS_REGION=<target region>
 ```